futurerealitylab/FRL.IO/README.md

 # FRL.XR
-The unified FRL library for XR systems in Unity.
+The unified Future Reality Lab library for XR systems in Unity.

 ## Install
 Either download and unpack the .zip, or clone this repo directly into the `Assets` folder of your Unity project.